dennishansen/diff-prompt-tester/readme.md

 # Diff Prompt tester
-This project is intended to drive the development of a prompt/parser that enables GPT to make changes file/code in a compact diff format instead of overwriting entire files.
-It does this by enables the comparison of how accurately different prompts/parser combinations make file changes as compared to overwriting the entire file.
-Each prompt/parser is tested against a set of reqeusts and the output files are compared using a leventein distance to a request for the entire.
-This request for the entire file is requested in the same message thread after the diff is requested.
-The project consists of several scripts that perform specific tasks, such as running tests, loading and updating parsers, and generating an HTML file with the results.
+This project is intended to drive the development of a prompt/parser that enables GPTs/AutoGPTs/LLMs make changes to files/code in a compact diff format instead of overwriting entire files which severely clog the context window, limited the scale of projects LLMs can work on.
+This project seeks to acheive this by testing how similar the resulting files of each diff prompt+parser combination is to the output of prompts that return the entire file.
+This takes place by first asking GPT for code changes using the diff format, and then in the same thread, asking for the complete files.
+The resulting files's similarity is then compared using the Levenshtein distance.
+The project also consists of several scripts that perform specific tasks, such as running tests, loading and updating parsers, and generating an HTML file with the results.

 ## Installation
 Clone the repository.